 Hostile is a film that is deeply personal to me.

-My parents migrated to the UK in the 1950s, almost a decade after their lives had changed dramatically due to the partition of India and Pakistan.
+My parents migrated to the UK in the 1950s, almost a decade after their lives were completely transformed by the Partition of India.

-My mother made a perilous journey, walking for 16 consecutive days, over 180 kilometres, from Lahore to the Punjab on the Indian side of the border, witnessing the loss of life and livelihoods brought about by the sudden splitting of India and Pakistan.
-Their story of migration, and of eventually making a home in England, became the seed of an idea to make a film about the experiences of migrant communities.
+My mother made a perilous journey, walking 180 kilometres over 16 days, from Lahore to the Punjab on the Indian side of the border, witnessing the destruction and loss of life brought about by this upheaval.
+Their story of migration, of finding a home in England, became the seed of an idea to make a film about the experiences of migrant communities.

 When lockdown began, I started to see the rising number of people who were unable to get their basic needs of food and shelter met.

-This made me think of my childhood growing up in the Midlands with Sikh parents, and the support network we had amongst our mixed community in Wolverhampton.
+This made me reflect on my childhood growing up in the Midlands with Sikh parents, and the support network we had amongst our mixed community in Wolverhampton.
 My father’s cornershop was the hub of this community.
 No matter how hard things got, we always felt someone would have our back.

 When I began filming, my focus turned to the very communities I grew up with: Sikhs, Hindus, Muslims, Black and White working-class communities.

-Meeting my participants and filming their unravelling narrative led me on a personal journey of discovery, one which linked my family’s history to the larger story of British identity, and the extent to which migrant communities, such as the one I grew up in, were essential to the fabric of this country.
+Meeting and filming my participants led me on a personal journey of discovery, one which linked my family’s history to the larger story of British identity.
+It reaffirmed to me how integral migrants are to the fabric of this country.

-I had originally filmed an interview five years ago with my mother Sovetra, which captured her story and her relationship to partition and the British Empire.
+Not realising that I would use this in my debut years later, I filmed an interview in 2016 with my mother Sovetra, which captured her story and her relationship to Partition and the British Empire.
 I hadn’t realised that I would be using this interview in my debut film, years down the line.
 Her story is poignant and still so relevant, over 50 years later.

 It’s clear to me that if my parents came to the UK today, they would have found it very difficult to integrate, to start careers, to buy a house, to contribute, and to raise a family.
 My mother passed away during the post-production of Hostile.
-The feeling of loss, and the loss of connection to my blood line to India hit me hard.
+The feeling of loss, and the loss of connection to my bloodline in India hit me hard.
 The strength of her journey and her life has given me the strength to tell this story.

 The compelling personal nature of my mother’s story, combined with the fact that I was witnessing so many inconsistencies in our society and contradictions in our current political system, made me want to embark on my directing debut.
 As a filmmaker I wanted to highlight the inequalities of the system, specifically focussing on migrant communities.